CDCgov/data-exchange-hl7/fns-hl7-pipeline/fn-mmg-validator/README.md

 * **Data Types** - validates that the Data types on OBX-2 matches the data type defined by the MMG
 * **Vocabulary** - for CE and CWE fields, the codes provided on OBX-5 are checked against Value Sets from PhinVADS.
 * **Invalid OBX segments** - if an OBX-3 code is present on the message that is not mapped on the MMG will be flagged as a warning.
+* **Observation Sub ID (OBX-4)** - Makes sure Observation Sub ID is populated for repeating elements of the MMG.
+* **Dates** - Make sure dates are sent in appropriate HL7 format
+* **MMWR Year** -Validate specifically MMWR Year (this violates our pattern of fully configurable rules, this one is hardcoded but was requested by customer to be included)
+*

 ![image](https://user-images.githubusercontent.com/3239945/208454032-b4169ed4-1a48-41c5-a603-20f8fbf6631e.png)